sedol1339/files/papers.md

     - We introduce the "double descent" curve instead of U-shaped bias-variance curve for DNNs
     - We show that double descent exists for a wide spectrum of models and datasets
+    - Later works point out that the same pehenomena was observed earler in "Statistical Mechanics of Learning: Generalization" by Manfred Opper

 Behrmann, J., Grathwohl, W., Chen, R. T. Q., Duvenaud, D., & Jacobsen, J.-H. (2018).
 Invertible Residual Networks. arXiv, 1811.00995.
 Retrieved from https://arxiv.org/abs/1811.00995v3